kyma-incubator/compass/docs/compass/03-packages-credential-requests.md

   Optional JSON schema for validating user's input when provisioning a ServiceClass.
   """
   instanceAuthRequestInputSchema: JSONSchema
-  instanceAuth(id: ID!): PackageInstanceAuth
+  instanceAuth(id: ID!): BundleInstanceAuth
-  instanceAuths: [PackageInstanceAuth!]!
+  instanceAuths: [BundleInstanceAuth!]!
   """
   When defined, all requests via `requestPackageInstanceAuthCreation` mutation fallback to defaultInstanceAuth.
   """